AppTapp/Installer-3/README.md

 - Removed UUID tracking, faster source refreshing.
 - Added new permissions check system.
 If incorrect permissions are set, Installer tells the user how to fix it and then presents an Exit button that quits Installer when tapped.
--Temp file auto generates in ~/Library/Installer.
+- Temp directory auto generates in ~/Library/Installer.
 This fixes a possible bug where if Installer.app was not on disk0s2 and was on disk0s1, a single package could fill up the entire root partition due to the Library change.

 ### License